THE

 I was born on the same day my dad tripped on LSD for the first time.
 His heart blew open.
 His mind expanded.
 And suddenly, I wasn’t just his daughter; I was his competition—competing with the most profound experience of his life.

-For years I asked myself why LSD was more important than me.
+For years I asked myself: Why was LSD more important than me?

 SERIES OVERVIEW: